JashAravind/Nodejs/README.md

 4. babel-register - Helps to have different configuration to Run, debug, inspect with break point
 5. istanbul - Coverage report

-Please use npm test after installing necessart dependencies
+Please use npm test after installing necessary dependencies